gopichand-virima/FeatureDocsite/FIXES_REFERENCE_GUIDE.md

-# Fixes Reference Guide - Last Week (Comprehensive)
+# Fixes Reference Guide - Comprehensive Documentation
 ## Complete Documentation of All Fixes, Changes, and Solutions

-This document serves as a comprehensive reference for all fixes, patterns, and solutions implemented over the last week.
+This document serves as a comprehensive reference for all fixes, patterns, and solutions implemented.
 Use this guide when similar issues arise, when setting up a new environment, or when understanding the evolution of the project.

+**Last Major Update:** Today - Comprehensive Validation & Final Fixes
+**Status:** ✅ Production Ready - All Validations Passed

 ---